 Reading the stars on their cheeks

-At some point someone figured out that the spots on each whale shark was unique.
-What’s more, you only needed a relatively small section just over and behind the gill, to tell them apart.
+At some point someone figured out that the pattern of spots on each whale shark was unique.
+What’s more, you only needed a photo of a relatively small section just over and behind the gill, to tell them apart.

 What’s even better, is that some bright spark had the idea to re-purpose NASA’s constellation identification software, to read the whale shark spots as if they were stars.
 And so, it became possible to carry out whale shark identification by software.
 This made it feasible to keep a database for individual whale sharks across the years.